 - General damages – awards for pain and suffering and loss of amenity

-- Special damages – awards for any past and future financial losses, including lost earning and costs for care and equipment
+- Special damages – awards for any past and future financial losses, including lost earnings and costs for care and equipment

 Medical Malpractice Insurance Quote